Take Five With Tassos Spiliotopoulos

 As a teenager I was really into heavy metal...I still am a little bit :)

+How would you describe the state of jazz today?
 There is some very exciting new stuff happening, and some things that are just repetitions of the past.
 I'm all up for the new stuff!

 If I weren't a jazz musician, I would be a: rich man :)

 Courtesy of Tassos Spiliotopoulos